Looting of the Eastern Mausoleum: Looting operation

-Putuoyu Eastern Ding Mausoleum
+Cixi's tomb and the Putuoyu Eastern Ding Mausoleum

 Memorial tower of Cixi's tomb.

 The tomb of Empress Dowager Cixi (Dingdong Ling) was first to be targeted, and Sun gave first priority to officers above battalion commander level to collect treasure for themselves.
 Ordinary soldiers were eventually allowed to take the leftovers.
 The above-ground memorial hall was the most prominent and easily accessible structure.
 Upon entering, the thieves tore down the gold and brass dragon ornaments that enveloped the structure's pillars and stole the myriad of ornaments and gold medallions from the beams and eves of the building.

 Sun Dianying's men utilized pickaxes and backhoes in their first initial attempts at locating the tomb entrance; causing extensive external damage.

 Upon reaching the tomb-mound at the rear of the complex, it was realized that none amongst the perpetrators were familiar of complete layout and design of the tomb and its burial chamber.
 After multiple initial failed attempts at locating the burial chamber's entrance via arbitrary digging and liberal use of dynamite (resulting in extensive structural damage), a suspected former tomb-keeper from the nearby Malanyu village was brought forth, and interrogated into revealing exact location of the tomb's sealed entrance.

 Locating the burial chamber's entrance after only a meter of vertical digging whilst under the tomb-keeper's guidance, the looters were met by the first major obstacle; the tomb's foot-thick sealing-wall ('Diamond Wall') whose durability made it almost impervious to all pickaxes, shovels and backhoes equipped on-hand.

 Diagram of the 'sealing-wall' of the Guangxu Emperor's tomb, bypassed via digging in the 1934 looting incident.
 In Cixi's case, it was breached via dynamite.

-Further use of dynamite by the engineering corps were therefore required to breach this seal- opening the passage that lead into the underground palace.
+Further use of dynamite by the engineering corps was therefore required to breach this seal, opening the passage that lead into the underground palace.